KevinKeWang/tiny_rack/README.md

 For the power supply.
 I tested several DC-DC isolation regulators and chose the model with the better output. the +12V rail provides 1500mA current output; the -12V rail can provide 1500mA or 400mA depending on the component selection.
 5V rail is optional and can provide 3500mA or 6000A power output. which is perfectly adequate for the Raspberry Pi as well.
 Finally I have designed an optional 3.3V output pin. which is useful for DIY. if you have some project prototypes that need to use 3.3V this will give you some convenience.

 The power supply uses the original 7812/7912 LDO scheme. which is simple and reliable. and I've tested the ripple on the +/-12V rails to under 100mV under all load conditions.
-You can check the separate test report. it's not a perfect solution at the moment. but you can know exactly what kind of standards it can achieve.
+You can check the test report. it's not a perfect solution at the moment. but you can see exactly what kind of standards it can achieve.
 Regarding the heatsink.
 I designed two options.
-One is a standard component with soldering and the other is a custom heatsink with a hole spacing of 32mm x 32mm. heat sinks provide lower height to allow the box to accommodate deeper modules.
+One is a standard component with soldering and the other is a customized heatsink with a hole spacing of 32mm x 32mm. with customized heat sink the height of power board can be much lower.

 **In the current scheme, the use of +5V is not recommended and will increase the output ripple on all channels.Possibly improved later.**